 The procedure to manually set DNS servers will depend on the device and the operating system.
 In general, you will have to open the network connection and find the place to put in DNS server IP manually.
 Covering this beyond the scope of this guide.
 But here are some external references:

 In the above references, in place of public DNS IPs, use your PiHole IP address.

 To configure PiHole, access the web interface by visiting Pi Hole admin page through: http://IP-ADDRESS/admin/.
 Login using the password provided by the PiHole installer and you should be ready to go.
 There is not much you need to configure on PiHole.

 Expand Pi-Hole Block Lists

 PiHole with third-party blocklists block over 100,000 domains.
 That is a great start.
 But most PiHole users may want to expand that.
 The PiHole community is excellent and several users have created and continue to maintain custom expanded blocklists.
 Wally’s list is a notable one.

-With the above list, I block around 1 million domains that either track internet usage or serve ads.
 Once you have the list finalized add it to PiHole blocklist by going to Settings->Blocklists, as shown below.

 Click Save and Update.

 Pi Hole YouTube Ad Blocking